Realize Your Dreams.

 Student Selection

-AdventHealth University PA Program uses a holistic approach when evaluating each applicant.
-The admissions committee will consider the cumulative data collected, strength of the interview, and the applicant’s firm and clear commitment to the profession and the program.
-Due to the competitive nature of our admissions process, meeting the minimum standards does not guarantee admittance.
+The AdventHealth University PA Program takes a holistic approach to evaluating applicants, recognizing that each individual is more than their academic record.
+The admissions committee reviews cumulative application data, the strength of the interview, and the applicant’s clear and committed interest in both the PA profession and our program.
+The most competitive candidates demonstrate strong alignment with our mission and core values—academic excellence, leadership, life experience, and service.
+Due to the competitive nature of our admissions process, meeting minimum requirements does not guarantee an interview or acceptance.

 Selection Preferences

-The following are the groups of applicants who receive preference for an invitation to interview.
-Applicants who meet any of these preferences AND meet the minimum academic and clinical prerequisites as every applicant, will be automatically invited to interview.
-Additionally, the presence of one or more of these preferences does not guarantee admission to the program.
-Applicants who do not meet any of these preferences are still considered for admission to the program.
+The following are the applicants who receive preference during student selection.
+Applicants who meet either of these preferences AND meet the minimum academic and clinical prerequisites, as every applicant will be given preference during student selection.
+Additionally, the presence of one or both of these preferences does not guarantee admission to the program.
+Applicants who do not meet either of these preferences are still considered for admission to the program.

 - Graduates of AdventHealth University or other Seventh-day Adventist colleges and universities